Over 65 years experience

-If you require any assistance, or would like us to calculate the required materials for your fence, then please don't hesitate to call our sales team on 01782 820 970.
+If you require any assistance, or would like us to calculate the required materials for your fence, then please don't hesitate to contact us.

 All measurements +/- 15%.
 If you require a micrometer reading of the wire thickness then please call us on 01782 820 970.

 We have two English bull terriers, 6 months old.
 We need to fence off the garden before it is totally trashed!

 Do you think chain link fencing will be durable enough, with the posts and a gate.

 We have sold chain link fencing for dog enclosures, however whether or not this will be suitable will depend on the dogs (for example, whether they have a history of breaking through fencing, or whether they are likely to make strenuous attempts to escape through the fence).

 I know a tricky question for you, but would you recommend the upgrade to higher thickness of chain link if budget allows?
 Impact of cricket balls hit from about 70 metres away, sometimes on the full, will occur on occasions, and we do have potential issue of local kids climbing over, rather than use gate, especially if stile removed.

 We have customers who use both our standard and our heavy weight chain-link for boundaries, and are very happy with them.